 The clothing business is a huge global industry with long, complex supply chains.
 Every now and then we receive questions about the manufacturing process of Dimex clothes and their countries of origin.
 We want to make sure our operations are as transparent and traceable as possible.
 Below, you’ll find the answers to some of the frequently asked questions sent by our customers.

-- We make annual plans for supplier visits and implement the plan when it is possible to travel again.
+- We will make annual plans for supplier visits and implement the plans when travelling becomes easier again.